Winnie wears many hats; clinician, facilitator

 focus on the family & what it’s like to facilitate

 dc: If you could describe dc in one sentence, what would it be?

 Winnie: That is a huge question!
-Maybe, let’s get better, together.
+Maybe: Let’s get better, together.

-dc: You are facilitating the upcoming Managing the Ripple Effect course, so what does the ‘ripple effect’ mean to you?
+dc: You are facilitating the upcoming course, ‘Managing the Ripple Effect’.
+What does the, ‘ripple effect’ mean to you?

 dc: What do you hope people can get from the course if they come along?